The Tortoise and the Hare: A Causality Puzzle in AdS/CFT: Introduction

 We can only resolve this puzzle if the encoding intervals are ``big enough.''
 As shown in Fig. \ref{fig:introduction}, the instant that $p$ departs from its starting point in the bulk, we send a light signal $q$ along the boundary, starting in the initial encoding region and moving at speed $c=1$ (by convention).
 Like a photophobic ant hiding in the shadows on the wall, the signal must always stay inside the (moving) encoding interval if causality is to be preserved.
 The signal must travel from the ``leading'' edge $a$ of the initial interval to the ``trailing'' edge $b$ of the final interval before the bulk point arrives; the tightest bounds are obtained if $p$ lies on the geodesic defining its encoding interval instead of strictly inside.
 Due to the possible asymmetry of the encoding interval about the bulk point, the ``forward'' signal ($a \too b$) might fail to preserve causality.
 Instead, the encoding intervals must bow out far enough to let a ``backward'' signal ($a' \too b'$) preserve causality whenever the forward signal does not.

-It is worth noting that our investigation bears some similarity to the Gao-Wald theorem on gravitational time delay \cite{Gao:2000ga, Witten:2019qhl}, a special case of which guarantees that for any causal bulk path that starts and ends on the boundary, a light signal traveling entirely on the boundary will always beat the bulk point.
-Our purpose here is, in some sense, to generalize the Gao-Wald result to motion deep in the bulk.
-The discussion above provides a prescription for the correct boundary paths to compare to the bulk path, and our paper seeks to prove that a version of Gao-Wald holds in $\up{AdS}$ for every holographically reasonable such comparison.
-More generally, we expect that causality is preserved if the null energy condition is satisfied in the bulk, even for dynamical gravity \cite{Headrick:2014cta}.
+It is worth noting that our investigation bears some similarity to the problem of gravitational time delay studied by Gao and Wald \cite{Gao:2000ga, Witten:2019qhl}.
+A special case of the Gao-Wald theorem guarantees that for any causal bulk path that starts and ends on the boundary of empty AdS, a light signal traveling entirely on the boundary will always beat the bulk point.
+Our purpose here is to slightly extend this instance of the Gao-Wald result to motion deep in the bulk.
+The discussion above provides a prescription for which boundary paths to compare to the bulk path, and this paper seeks to prove that such a statement holds in empty $\up{AdS}$.
+More broadly, we expect that this generalized causality will be preserved if the null energy condition is satisfied in the bulk, even for dynamical gravity \cite{Headrick:2014cta}.
 In this paper we elaborate on the example illustrated by Figure 1 of \cite{Headrick:2014cta}, which shows that the RT formula marginally satisfies causality on a plane generated by null geodesics.
 Here we choose different entanglement wedge encodings for the bulk point, and then check how close we come to a critical situation where the bulk and the boundary travel times coincide.
 The main point is that we can be very explicit: the computations are done directly using elementary geometry.
 This should, in principle, also inform us better as to how the different code subspaces of the bulk theory talk to each other.